pavedroad-io/pavedroad/CONTRIBUTING.md

 ## Building

-Details about building the kevlar-repo project can be found in [INSTALL.md](INSTALL.md).
+Details about building the project can be found in [Developer Kit README]().

 ## Coding Style and Linting

-The kevlar-repo project is written in Go.
+The project is written in Go.
 Coding style is enforced by [golangci-lint](https://github.com/golangci/golangci-lint).
-The kevlar-repo project linter configuration is [documented here](.golangci.yml).
-Builds will fail locally and in CI if linter warnings are introduced:

-Note that Jenkins builds will not output linter warnings in the build log.
-Instead `upbound-bot` will leave comments on your pull request when a build fails due to linter warnings.
-You can run `make lint` locally to help determine whether you've fixed any linter warnings detected by Jenkins.

-In some cases linter warnings will be false positives. `golangci-lint` supports `//nolint[:lintername]` comment directives in order to quell them.
-Please include an explanatory comment if you must add a `//nolint` comment.
-You may also submit a PR against [`.golangci.yml`](.golangci.yml) if you feel particular linter warning should be permanently disabled.

 ## Comments